lucasburlingham/lucasburlingham/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my personal page: [Lucas Burlingham's Personal Page](lucasburlingham.netlify.app)
+- 🔭 I’m currently working on my personal page: [Lucas Burlingham's Personal Page](https://lucasburlingham.netlify.app)
 - 💬 Ask me about: Linux (Ubuntu in particular)
-- 📫 How to reach me: My page has a contact form that will send me an email: lucasburlingham.netlify.app/#contact
+- 📫 How to reach me: My page has a contact form that will send me an email: [Contact](https://lucasburlingham.netlify.app/#contact)
 - 😄 Pronouns: Im a guy.
 - ⚡ Fun fact: Im a social runner.